 This summer, we are excited to hold the following camps: Kestrel, Raven, Kingfisher, and Ropes.
 To provide the safest programming possible, we have made the following decisions: Wild Earth will not run the typical two-week Screech Owl sessions, but we are hoping to meet 4-7 year olds in other ways.
 Raven and Ropes: Teen camps will be offered as two-week camps again this year.
 We will have two sessions of each camp.
 Registration opens Monday, February 1 at noon.

+As per the Ulster County Dept of Health, Measles Immunity Is Required For All Campers & Staff.
 Every camper must provide proof of vaccination, immunity, or medical exemption.
 (Religious exemption does not meet this requirement.)